juddin1995/blackjack/README.md

 # Getting Started

-1. Place a bet by clicking on one of the bet buttons (Chips with $25, $100, and $500).
+1. Check the instructions for playing Blackjack by clicking the button at the top of the page.

-2. Click deal to start the game.
+2. Place a bet by clicking on one of the bet buttons (Chips with $25, $100, and $500).

-3. Choose whether to hit (add a card to your hand) or stand (skip your turn).
+3. Click deal to start the game.

-4. Check the "How to Win" section for instructions on winning the game.
+4. Choose whether to hit (add a card to your hand) or stand (skip your turn).

 # Next Steps